nais/doc/docs/appendix/wonderwall.md

 * Adds the `Authorization` header with the user's JWT access token to the original request if the user has a valid session.
-* Removes the `Authorization` header from the original request if the user _does not_ have a valid session.
+* Proxies the original request unmodified to your application, if the user _does not_ have a valid session.
 * Owns the `/oauth2` endpoints [defined above](#endpoints) and intercepts all HTTP requests to these.
 They will never be forwarded to your application.
 * Is safe to enable and use with multiple replicas of your application.